UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: LWRR Per-Pair Weight Analysis

 \subsection{Weight Variation Across the Manifold}

-\Cref{tab:weight_variation} reports the mean and standard deviation of each dimension's local weight across all 52 aligned pool pairs.
-High standard deviation indicates that the dimension's importance varies substantially across different regions of the perception manifold---precisely the heterogeneity that motivates local rather than global calibration.
+\Cref{tab:weight_variation} reports the mean and standard deviation of each dimension's local weight across all 117 test pairs.
+High standard deviation indicates that the dimension's importance varies substantially across different regions of the perception manifold, precisely the heterogeneity that motivates local rather than global calibration.

 \Cref{tab:weight_variation_all} extends this analysis to all six categories.